bitrise-io/devcenter/_articles/code-signing/ios-code-signing/create-signed-ipa-for-xamarin.md

 If you wish to use more than one code signing type (for example, to create both Ad-hoc and App Store signed apps), create more than one `Release` configuration in Xamarin Studio.
 Set the separate configurations to the types you want to use.

-!!! tip "Tip: copy/clone an existing Release configuration"
-    You can `Copy` the existing
-    `Release` configuration in Xamarin Studio, to have an identical base configuration, where you only change the code signing settings.
+You can `Copy` the existing `Release` configuration in Xamarin Studio, to have an identical base configuration, where you only change the code signing settings.
 For example, `Copy` the `Release|iPhone` configuration with the name `ReleaseAppStore`, set the code signing to App Store for this `ReleaseAppStore` configuration, and specify this configuration as the `Xamarin solution configuration` input of the `Xamarin Archive` step.

-!!! tip "Changing code signing configurations in a Xamarin project"
 Don't forget to run `codesigndoc` again if you change code signing configurations in your Xamarin project, or to manually collect and upload the signing files required for the configurations you want to use!